u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/calendar/google.rst

    Note, as well, that while the API connection is in the *External* testing mode, then no approval is necessary from Google.
 User limits in this testing mode is set to 100 users.

-In the second step, :guilabel:`OAuth Consent Screen`, type `Odoo` in the :guilabel:`App name` field, select the email address for the :guilabel:`User support email` field, and type the email address for the :guilabel:`Developer contact information` section.
+In the second step, :guilabel:`OAuth Consent Screen`, type `Thrive Bureau ERP` in the :guilabel:`App name` field, select the email address for the :guilabel:`User support email` field, and type the email address for the :guilabel:`Developer contact information` section.
 Then, click :guilabel:`Save and Continue`.